Skip to main content

 AvailabilityPrescription or over-the-counter

-What are the side effects of Humulin R (insulin regular)?
+Side effects of Humulin R (insulin regular)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.